celloist/Newzer-/README.md

 pay per request
 2 golang lambda functions
-postgresql db
+postgresql db scalabke
-terraform scriot
+terraform script
-ci cd pipeline with githuv actions build and release GET /news this returns a list of news items in JSON format POST /newsitem this adds a new newsitem (using JSON) to the database
+ci cd pipeline with github actions build and release https(cert) and CORS secure the functions( cdn?) fault tolerance logger(cloudwatch)

+GET /news this returns a list of news items in JSON format POST /newsitem this adds a new newsitem (using JSON) to the database